toyeiei/course-dbt/greenery/README_query_firstweek.md

-# READ ME DOC

-## first week assignment of dbt greenery project - corise
+## First week assignment of dbt greenery project - corise

 1. how many users do we have?